ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

    * The distribution defining the likelihood of a given trace link, or individual, not being traced.
    * Available parameters identical to those available in either _isolationProbabilityDistribution_ and _isolationTimeDistribution_ in the [Isolation Policies](#main-isolation-policies) section.

-The tracing policy allows specification of alerts to be triggered when a person enters a combined alert and virus status.
-The code will review their contacts for a number of specified days and trigger alerts to their contacts.

 <img src="tracingPoliciesExamply.png" alt="tracing Policy Example" width="600">

 **Figure 16.** Example _Tracing Policy_.

 ## Virus Statuses

 The Contact Tracing Model uses the following _Virus Statuses_ to track the spread of the virus, and to define status-specific behaviours, e.g. tracing policies.
-The allows available _Virust States_ can be found below and in the [Introduction](#introduction) section.
+The available _Virust Statuses_ can be found below and in the [Introduction](#introduction) section.

 Available _Virus Statuses_: